 MOD RCC/14A1/14

-8 1.6 In implementing the principles of these Regulations, administrations* should comply with, to the greatest extent practicable, the relevant CCITT Recommendations, including any Instructions forming part of or derived from these Recommendations.
+8 1.6 To fulfil the aims of the ITRs and the principles enshrined therein, Member States shall ensure, to the greatest extent practicable, that administrations/operating agencies comply with the relevant ITU Recommendations and, Instructions.

 Reasons: The amendments shift the emphasis from compliance with Recommendations (implementing the principles of the Regulations) to the unambiguous objective of fulfilling the aims of the Regulations, which of necessity includes complying with Recommendations to the greatest extent practicable.